 - Mentioned numerous times in Jeffrey Deaver's Lincoln Rhyme novels.

 - Robert Fulghum mentions this by name in one of his All I Really Need To Know I Learned In Kindergarden books, then expands it in a philosophical direction.
-Thus, everyone influences numerous things in a small way as they pass through life.
+Thus, everyone influences numerous people and things in a small way as they pass through life.

 - Used in a form in the Discworld novel Feet of Clay.
 Golems don't have fingerprints, but they do have traces of where they usually hang out.